 Healthcare Supply Chain Amazoned

 predicted in Feb 2015 that Amazon is quietly putting together the foundation necessary to disrupt the healthcare supply chain (that’s the only reason Amazon enters an industry).
 What is the motivation for Amazon to target the healthcare industry?
-When we look at all those industries that Amazon has already disrupted, they all have some or all of the following in common:
+When we look at all those industries that Amazon has already disrupted, they all have some or all of the

 1. High margins